auanasgheps/snapraid-aio-script/README.md

 4. Open the config file and add your email address
 5. Make other changes to the config file as required.
    - Every config is documented, but defaults are pretty resonable, so don't change what you don't know.
+   - When you see  `""` or `''` in some options, do not remove these characters but just fill in your data.
 6. Schedule the script execution.
    - I recommend running the script daily.